Stocks eye return to record highs as US shutdown set to lift

 Hong Kong's Hang Seng retreated slightly from a one-month high and the Shanghai Composite rose 1% ahead of credit and retail sales data due later this week.

-On Wall Street, the Dow Jones Index notched a record high overnight while the tech-heavy Nasdaq retreated.
-In London, the mining-heavy FTSE 100 drooped fractionally on Thursday after an all-time high the previous day.
-Europe's tech stocks led sectoral gains, however, as ASML and Infineon showed signs of recovery from steep losses incurred last week.
-Elsewhere in foreign exchange trade Britain's pound briefly touched a session low after data showed its economy barely grew in Q3, while the Australian dollar ticked higher after a surge in employment figures bolstered a view that the rate-cutting cycle there may have run its course.
-Brent crude futures inched down to a three-week low of $62.42 a barrel after OPEC shifted its projection to forecast a small surplus to demand in the world oil market for 2026.
-They had slumped 3.8% a day earlier.
+Britain's pound shrugged off data showing its economy was barely growing and Scotland getting its own credit rating, while the Australian dollar ticked higher as strong employment figures bolstered bets the rate-cutting cycle there may be over.

+Brent crude futures rose off a three-week low to $63.33 a barrel a day after OPEC's new forecast of a small surplus to demand in the world oil market for 2026 had triggered a 3.8% drop a day earlier.

-"Recent (price) weakness seems to be driven by OPEC’s revision of supply-demand balance in 2026 in its monthly report, which confirms the group is now acknowledging the possibility of a supply glut in 2026," said Suvro Sarkar, DBS Bank's energy sector team lead.
+"Recent (price) weakness seems to be driven by OPEC’s revision of supply-demand balances in 2026," said Suvro Sarkar, DBS Bank's energy sector team lead.
+"Which confirms the group is now acknowledging the possibility of a supply glut."

+(Additional reporting by Stephanie Kelly in London; editing by Sharon Singleton and Ed Osmond)